Black and white photo of Allegorical Female Figure with Animals / Peter Floetner

 Such an approach also shifted the focus of art-historical interpretation from defining the national character of art to the study of the dynamics of cultural exchange among various cities and regions.
 The term “German drawing” changed its meaning, from expressing national identity to capturing a broadly defined geography.

 Verso of a study photograph of the unsigned drawing of an allegorical figure shown at the top of this post.
 Geissler’s annotations on the verso describe technique, dimensions, provenance, and his attribution of the drawing to Peter Flötner (1490–1546) from Nuremberg.
-Getty Research Institute, Heinrich Geissler papers, 2001.M.9, box 14, folder 6
+The Getty Research Institute, Heinrich Geissler papers, 2001.M.9, box 14, folder 6

 Study photograph of an unsigned drawing of Virgin Mary with the Christ Child and two saints